NotTheDeveloper/JDA-Commons/docs/index.md

 ```
 <br>

-> The clear process will be done with all possible checks.
+> The clear process will be done with all possible checks:
+>
+> * If the message is pinned
+> * If the message is a webhook message
+> * If the message is edited
 ```java
 ALL
 ```